Potato wedges are one of those foods that, during the cooking or ordering process, my grandmother would say “Your eyes are bigger than your stomach.”

 - Garlic pepper (You can get some on Amazon.)

 - Paprika or smoked paprika

 - Cayenne pepper

-Spread them out in a single layer on a baking sheet covered with aluminum foil or parchment paper (there is no better parchment paper then this one from Amazon).
+Spread them out in a single layer on a baking sheet covered with aluminum foil or parchment paper (there is no better parchment paper than this one).
 Depending on how thick your wedges are they should take a total of 20 – 30 minutes to cook, but you’ll want to flip them at least once.

 After 20 minutes, keep a close eye on them.
 Potato wedges that are crispy on the outside and warm and soft on the inside will tell you they’re ready by going a beautiful golden-brown color.
 When the outsides are cooked, they should lift off the foil or paper easily without sticking and have a nice shine from the oil.